 What is it?

-An adjustable rate mortgage is one with a set interest rate for a specific period of time, at which point the interest rate can go up or down, or remain the same, depending on the market rate at the time.
-Most adjustable rate mortgages can and do include an adjustment cap, which is the limit to how much a variable rate can change in a given adjustment period during the life of the loan.
+An adjustable rate mortgage starts with a fixed interest rate for a pre-determined period of time.
+After that period is over the loan switches to its adjustable phase.
+During this time, the interest rate can go up or down, or remain the same, depending on the market rate at the time.
+So, if you have a 5/1 ARM, you'll have a fixed-rate mortgage for the first five years.
+After that, your interest rate will adjust every year.
+Most adjustable rate mortgages include an adjustment cap, which is the limit to how much a variable rate can change in a given adjustment period during the life of the loan.
+That cap ensures if there's a ten percent increase in interest rates over the course of the year, your loan's interest rate won't jump by that much.

 Advantages of an ARM